nikolayhg/notes/highperformers.md

 * There is never a good time to tell a hard truth, to make a hard decision.
 * Give up social media
 * Workout 30-60mins 3x to 4x/week
-* Make all employee, realtives accountable
+* Make all employees, relatives accountable
 * Calendar in 6-10 minutes increments
 * Believe in extraordinary
 * There is no such thing as work-life balance, only work-life choices and all of them have consequences.